2020 Moss Side shooting

 At about 12:30 am on 21 June 2020, two young men were shot dead at a street party in Moss Side, an inner-city area of Manchester in North West England.

 Background

 The shooting took place at an afterparty, illegal under COVID-19 lockdown rules.
-In other illegal raves in Greater Manchester shortly before the incident, a man had died of a suspected overdose and a woman was raped.
-The police say there are many considerations when it comes to shutting down or letting raves continue.
 The after party was an unplanned event that followed a Black Lives Matter barbecue that had been earlier held nearby, but was unconnected to this prior event, which peacefully finished at 20:00.

 Incident

 During a night time street party in a car park in Moss Side at the junction of Caythorpe Street, Broadfield Road, and Bowes Street a man opened fire on those attending at about 00:30 BST, causing them to run screaming from the area.
 Gunshot was reported at a location on Caythorpe Street, with armed police responding to the scene at 01:00.
 They discovered a party attended by hundreds of people, in violation of COVID-19 lockdown guidelines in the country at the time.
 The police report that a "community event" had taken place in the area earlier in the day, and the party had been an unplanned after party but still had a DJ.
 A local resident said the party had begun at around 22:00 the night before, and that Moss Side was a peaceful neighbourhood with infrequent spikes of violent activity.